Mars habitat

 A Mars habitat is a hypothetical place where humans could live on Mars.
 Mars habitats would have to contend with surface conditions that include almost no oxygen in the air, extreme cold, low pressure, and high radiation.
-Alternatively, the habitat might be placed underground, which helps solve some problems but creates new difficulties.
+Such a habitat might be placed underground, which would help to solve some problems but create new difficulties.

 One challenge is the extreme cost of transporting building materials to the Martian surface, which by the 2010s was estimated to be about US$2 million per brick.
 While the gravity on Mars is lower than that on Earth, there are stronger solar radiation and temperature cycles, and high internal forces needed for pressurized habitats to contain air.

 To contend with these constraints, architects have worked to understand the right balance between in-situ materials and construction, and ex-situ to Mars.
 For example, one idea is to use the locally available regolith to shield against radiation exposure, and another idea is to use transparent ice to allow non-harmful light to enter the habitat.
 Mars habitat design can also involve the study of local conditions, including pressures, temperatures, and local materials, especially water.